mpmpmpmp1/braze-docs/_docs/_partners/ecommerce/loyalty/swym.md

 ### Step 3: Create a Braze Campaign or Canvas

-You will have to build a separate Campaigan or Cavnas for each of the events you subscribed to in order to automate sending out personalised messages to your shoppers.
+To automate the delivery of personalized messages for your shoppers, you must create a separate Campaign or Canvas in Braze for each event you have subscribed to.
+Each Campaign or Canvas should be configured to trigger based on the specific event and use the corresponding event properties to populate dynamic content in your messages.
 For step-by-step guidance, you can refer to [Braze's documentation](https://www.braze.com/docs/user_guide/getting_started/campaigns_canvases/#campaigns)).

 ![An image of action based event]({% image_buster /assets/img/swym/braze-canvas-setup.png %})